Don't miss the deadline. Apply now >

 Here’s how to get small business grants for women in Kentucky.

-The perfect place to begin?
-Our Amber Grant for Women.
-Businesswomen from Kentucky (and all around America) are eligible to apply for this monthly $10,000 Amber Grant — so today would be the perfect time to apply.
-And if you are awarded the $10,000 grant, you’re automatically eligible for our year-end $25,000 Amber Grant.
-That’s right: You could earn $35,000 in total grant money this year.
+And, yes, businesswomen from Kentucky (and all around America) are eligible to apply for a monthly $10,000 Amber Grant — so today would be the perfect time for you to apply.
+And if you are awarded one of the $10,000 grants, you’re automatically eligible for one of our three year-end $25,000 Amber Grants.

 Resources for businesswomen in Kentucky: